OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Cockatrice.md

 # Cockatrice

-Small, magical, bird / reptile hybrids with long serpent tails and the head, legs, and wings of a cockerel.
+Small, magical, bird/reptile hybrids with long serpent tails and the head, legs, and wings of a cockerel.
 Live in all environments.

 ------